-Next, from a list of ten value-domains, readers identify the top three they feel are important.
+Next, from a list of 10 value domains, readers identify the top three they feel are important.

-Readers then provide examples of how each of the above values functions in daily life, as well as goals for achieving each of them.
-This worksheet offers a straightforward and meaningful way for people to reflect upon the values they hold dear and to create actionable ways to bring such values to life.
+Readers then provide examples of how each of the values functions in daily life, as well as goals for achieving each of them.
+This worksheet offers a straightforward and meaningful way for people to reflect upon the values they hold dear and to create actionable ways to bring them to life.

 To become a self-loving individual, self-love practices need to become a regular activity.